fede-vaccaro/TerrainEngine-OpenGL/README.md

 [Here](https://www.youtube.com/watch?v=-9i_FZbO86c) you can see a really short video about.
 (08/16/18)

-A special thanks to [Prof. Stefano Berretti](https://www.micc.unifi.it/people/stefano-berretti/),  [Joey DeVries](https://learnopengl.com/), [Etay Meiri](http://ogldev.atspace.co.uk/www/tutorial30/tutorial30.html) and [ThinMatrix' YouTube Channel](https://www.youtube.com/watch?v=HusvGeEDU_U&list=PLRIWtICgwaX23jiqVByUs0bqhnalNTNZh) for their awesome OpenGL tutorials!
+A special thanks to [Prof. Stefano Berretti](https://www.micc.unifi.it/people/stefano-berretti/) (for introducing me to the discipline at the University),  [Joey DeVries](https://learnopengl.com/) (the project is based on his framework), [Etay Meiri](http://ogldev.atspace.co.uk/www/tutorial30/tutorial30.html) (reference to tessellation shader) and [ThinMatrix' YouTube Channel](https://www.youtube.com/watch?v=HusvGeEDU_U&list=PLRIWtICgwaX23jiqVByUs0bqhnalNTNZh) (to water shader) for their awesome OpenGL tutorials!

 It was initially made in collaboration with @rickie95 as a course project, but even after the delivery I decided to keep working on it implementing the volumetric clouds rendering, with the hope that I'll have the time (and the will!) to add other features!